 - the anticipated impact on the clinical facility workload and service delivery,

 - the anticipated impact on the student’s clinical experience and the course expectations.

-Amount of time granted is dependent on prior approval of both the School of Physical Therapy Clinical Education Program and the clinical facility.
+Amount of time granted is dependent on prior approval of both the School of Rehabilitation Science Clinical Education Program and the clinical facility.
 (See appended document for application process/official form to request time away from a clinical practicum.)

 The amount of cumulative absent time, to date, for illness or bereavement will also have an impact on approval of subsequent special requests for absence.

 Replacing Lost Clinical Education Time